grouzen/hakyll-mnedokushev-me/files/resume.md

 **Duration:**         July 2011 - February 2012 (8 months)
 **Role:**             JavaScript developer
 **Responsibilities:**
-    Development of one page application on JavaScript.
+    Development of a one page application in JavaScript.
 **Technologies:**
     JavaScript, Python, JQuery, Backbone.js, OpenLayers, Google Maps, HTML, CSS.

 ------------------------------------------------------------------------------------------------------------------------

 **Company:**          CIN Online LTD (3 years)
 **Duration:**         June 2009 - May 2012
-**Role:**             Web developer, Network administrator
+**Role:**             Developer, Network administrator
 **Responsibilities:**
+    I was the only person who was responsible for the entire IT infrastructure in the ISP company.
     Development of web sites, and internal services for the needs of company.
-    Maintenance and development of new modules for billing system written in Perl.
+    Maintenance and development of new modules for a billing system written in Perl.
-    Building and maintenance network based on GNU/Linux, FreeBSD servers, and L2/L3 switches.
+    Building and maintenance a network based on GNU/Linux, FreeBSD servers, and L2/L3 switches.

 # Part-time projects
 **Company:**  Unnamed start-up
 **Duration:** May 2014 - September 2014 (5 months)
 **Role:**     Backend developer
 **Responsibilities:**
-    Develop a social network (closest analogue - LinkedIn).
+    Develop a social network (closest analogue – LinkedIn).
     I was able to choose technology stack and people to work with.
-    Was responsible for leading a workflow: interviewing people, choosing kanban/scrum methodologies, making the key decisions about functionality and design of product, and so on.
+    Was responsible for leading a workflow: interviewing people, choosing kanban/scrum methodologies, making the key decisions about functionality and design of the product.
 **Technologies:**
     Scala, Play framework, Slick, Akka, SSE, PostgreSQL